amorist/awesome/README.md

 - [electron/remote](https://github.com/electron/remote) - Bridge JavaScript objects from the main process to the renderer process in Electron.
 - [material-shell/material-shell](https://github.com/material-shell/material-shell) - A modern desktop interface for Linux.
 Improve your user experience and get rid of the anarchy of traditional desktop workflows.
 Designed to simplify navigation and reduce the need to manipulate window
 - [vuestorefront/vue-storefront](https://github.com/vuestorefront/vue-storefront) - The open-source frontend for any eCommerce.
 Built with a PWA and headless approach, using a modern JS stack.
 We have custom integrations with Magento, commercetools, Shopware and Shopify and total cov
-- [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - 📕 SiYuan is a local-first personal knowledge management system, supports fine-grained block-level reference, and Markdown WYSIWYG.
-Roadmap https://github.com/orgs/siyuan-note/projects/1
+- [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - Build Your Eternal Digital Garden
 - [grpc/grpc-node](https://github.com/grpc/grpc-node) - gRPC for Node.js
 - [recharts/recharts](https://github.com/recharts/recharts) - Redefined chart library built with React and D3
 - [JordanKnott/taskcafe](https://github.com/JordanKnott/taskcafe) - An open source project management tool with Kanban boards